-Academic Accommodations for Students with Disabilities
+Academic Accommodations for Students with Disabilities or Neurodiversities

 Academic accommodations are available for students with documented disabilities.
-Disabilities can include learning disabilities, autism spectrum disorders, psychological disorders, medical disorders, ADHD, and even injuries.
+Disabilities can include learning differences, autism, mental health diagnoses, various medical conditions, ADHD, neurodiverse conditions and/or physical impairments.
+Temporary accommodations are also available, with appropriate documentation.
 The Coordinator of Student Accessibility Services is responsible for determining eligibility for reasonable accommodations to meet the needs of students with such conditions.

-Accommodations provided are based on both formal documentation and student interviews and follow the guidelines set forth by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+Accommodations provided are based on both formal documentation and student interviews and follow the guidelines set forth by the Americans with Disabilities Act as Amended and Section 504 of the Rehabilitation Act.
 Documentation requirements vary depending upon the condition.
-Please see Disability Services for more information or contact Tracy E. Cohen, Coordinator of Student Accessibility Services at: (603) 899-4126, or cohent@franklinpierce.edu.

-Grievances not satisfied by contact with the Coordinator of Student Accessibility Services should be handled by the Dean of Student Affairs, Andrew Pollom at (603) 899-4162, or polloma@franklinpierce.edu, who serves as the compliance officer for all student matters related to the ADA/504, Clery Act, and Title IX.
+Please contact studentaccessibility@franklinpierce.edu for more information.
+Grievances not satisfied by contact with the Coordinator of Student Accessibility Services should be handled by the Dean of Student Affairs, Andrew Pollom at polloma@franklinpierce.edu, or (603) 899-4162, who serves as the compliance officer for all student matters related to the ADA/504, Clery Act, and Title IX.